-You don't have to spend a single € to immerse yourself in history, art, and adventure in Paris.
+You don't have to spend a single € to immerse yourself in history, art, and adventure when you take advantage of the free museums in Paris.
 One of the greatest innovations instituted by former mayor Bertrand Delanoë was throwing open the doors at all the city-owned museums, making admission free for all visitors!

 It's just another example of why we love Paris — things are always getting better.
-Here are the top free Paris museums to add to your planning list.
-Most can be visited in a hour or two, leaving plenty of time to explore the neighborhood.
+Here are the top free museums in Paris to add to your want-to-do list.
+Most of them can be visited in a hour or two, leaving plenty of time to explore the neighborhood and find a small cafe for lunch.

 1. Louvre 2-Hour VIP Tour… This small-group option is the best experience